cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Some values (and their standardized names) are recurrent throughout the gRPC API.

 -   tick_id: (uint64/sint64) The monotonic time, in number of steps, since the start of the trial.
 As an ID, it represents a discrete step in the processing of the trial.
 A step starts with observations representing a specific point in time, that are followed by actions, rewards and messages in relation to these observations.
 The first tick ID is 0.
-Some of these values may accept -1 as meaning the latest step (e.g. when sending an action).
+Some of these values may accept -1, meaning the latest step (e.g. when sending an action).
 -   timestamp: (fixed64) The wall-clock time in nanoseconds since 00:00:00UTC January 1, 1970 (Unix Epoch time).
 -   trial_id: (string) The identifier (name) of the trial.